-Old Cheddar means “aged cheddar.”
+Old Cheddar means “aged cheddar“.

-There is no standard definition of what constitutes “old”, given that Cheddar is made in many different countries under many different jurisdictions.
-The only thing you can count on is that the Cheddar labelled “Old” is “more aged” than other pieces of Cheddar in a cheese manufacturers’ line up.
+Sometimes a number of years will be specified as part of the marketing of a cheese, but otherwise, the only thing you can count on is that the cheddar labelled “Old” is “more aged” than other pieces of cheddar in a cheese manufacturers’ line up.

 Old Cheddar can be yellow or white.

 North American recipes often call for Old Cheddar, because the writers of the recipe are looking for some cheese flavour to come through.
 With some North American industrially mass-produced cheddar, buying Old Cheddar may be the best hope you have of getting any taste at all out of a cheddar.